jae0/bio.snowcrab/inst/markdown/02_fishery_summary.md

 <!--

-## Preamble

-Summary 1 of 4 -- This file is designed to be an HTML document that describes and summarizes the fishery performance.
+# Summary 1 of 4 -- This file is designed to be an HTML document that describes and summarizes the fishery performance.

 # sens as one group